austinzheng/Cormorant/README.md

 An interpreter for a simple Lisp dialect, implemented in Swift.
 Syntax and conventions are modeled off [Clojure's](http://clojure.org/).
 Eventual goal is a library that can be used independently of the REPL front-end.

+The name is provisional and will be changed once I come up with something better.

 Application
 -----------